fbm3334/Elecalc/README.md

 - [] Potential divider calculator
 - [] Equations (to explain calculations)

-I am open to feature requeswts - if anyone has any, please add them to the "Issues" tab, prefixing with [Feature Request].
+I am open to feature requests - if anyone has any, please add them to the "Issues" tab, prefixing with [Feature Request].

 ## Licensing
 This project is licensed under the MIT License - please see LICENSE.md for more information.